Practical work in science lessons

 Conceptual versus procedural demand

-A framework to think about practical work
+Other frameworks to think about practical work

-A more recent publication by the Gatsby foundation on Good Practical Science has defined the five purposes of practical work as:
+A more recent publication by the Gatsby foundation on Good Practical Science has defined five purposes of practical work as:

 1. to teach the principles of scientific inquiry